How to Classify Workers: Employee vs Contractor (2026)

 Frequently Asked Questions

-What is a contractor?
+What factors indicate a worker is an employee, not a contractor?